UiPath/uipathcli/README.md

 # uipathcli

 The uipathcli project is a command line interface to simplify, script and automate API calls for UiPath services.
-The CLI works on Windows, Linux and MacOS.
+The CLI works on Windows, Linux and macOS.

 <img src="https://raw.githubusercontent.com/UiPath/uipathcli/main/documentation/images/getting_started_uipath.gif" />

-*Try it out, enjoy, and let us know what you think.
-Remember, uipathcli is still in preview phase, a special time when your feedback, thoughts, or questions are more than appreciated, so please submit them [here](https://github.com/UiPath/uipathcli/issues).*
+*Try it out, enjoy, and share your feedback, thoughts, or questions [here](https://github.com/UiPath/uipathcli/issues).*

 ## Install

-In order to get started quickly, you can run the install scripts for Windows, Linux and MacOS.
+In order to get started quickly, you can run the install scripts for Windows, Linux and macOS.

 <details open>
   <summary>Install instructions for x86_64/amd64</summary>